 Predicting the future is not easy.
 Luckily, the future of email is strong as it continues to evolve to a shifting tech landscape.
 Advancements in nearly every aspect of the channel will allow marketers to be more impactful in their iterations, more accurate in their reporting and more bring more delight to the inbox of every reader.

 About the Author

-John is a Content Marketing Manager at G2 with a passion for brand, content and funnel optimization.
+John is Head of Content Marketing at Amount and possesses a passion for brand, content, and funnel optimization.
 Before joining G2, he played a key role in scaling multiple award-winning tech startups in Chicago.
 A proud Colorado native, you can likely find John digging through the crates for vinyl records or supporting the Chicago music scene.